-(21) With Maurice Koechlin [[KEH-klin]], this engineer built the Garabit [[gah-rah-BEE]] Viaduct, and he built the interior pylons for the Statue of Liberty.
+(26) With Maurice Koechlin [[KEH-klin]], this engineer built the Garabit [[gah-rah-BEE]] Viaduct.
+This engineer designed the interior supports for the Statue of Liberty.
 One of this engineer's projects, which at the time was the world's tallest manmade structure, relied on an exponential shape and latticework to withstand high wind speeds.
 For the point, name this French civil engineer, who names a triangular tower in Paris.